Principal Investigator

 Mckensey Johnson (lab manager; Research Analyst at Gallup)

-Lara Andres (lab manager; applying to graduate school)
+Lara Andres (lab manager)

 Graduate Research Assistants